kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 Users and people are one and the same nowadays.
 In Dutch a a user (gebruiker) could mean a user of drugs, which is a popular use of the word.
 Now users are people.
 Or are people users?

 Besides the silliness of this little observation, the word user is sometimes interchanged with consumer.
 This switch shows the same tendency, to see a human being in a system primarily as a consumer, whether that is consuming food or news.
 And this is a bit strange to me.
 Do we really just consume our news?

+We want to immerse in the network, but why?
+Is it a fleeing from the daily reality that doesn't excite and satisfy us?
+I mean, did it ever?
+This is one of the main reasons why I think people get addicted to gaming, internet, social media, whatever.
+There's not enough joy.
+Maybe not enough trust.

+Trustless.
+That is the idea of the Blockchain.

+What is trust?

+>“Trust in value exchange occurs when we do not know fully whether what we are receiving is what we expect.
+When we buy a car, don’t want to be sold a ringer which the seller knows is faulty.
+When I get advice in business, I want it to be based on facts, not wild opinions.”

+Predictability

+How is the Blockchain trustless?

+Blockchain boasts with the feature of the network that is ‘trustless’.
+What does trustless really mean?
+That we can give in control.

 According to my Mac's dictionary, to consume meand either to eat, drink, digest, buy, use up (a resource), completely destroy (especially of a fire), or to absorb all of the attention and energy of someone.
 It's a very negative word which suggests all people are depleting earth's resources.